Uncategorized

 Economic models are adapting with fair cosmetic monetization, clear roadmaps, and regional pricing attuned to MENA purchasing power.
 Transparency and predictable updates build trust over time.

-Risks remain: discoverability, loot-box regulation, and anti-cheat arms races can stall momentum if neglected.
+Risks remain: energy consumption, long-term monetization, and data privacy can stall momentum if neglected.
 Studios investing in moderation, security, and ethical data use will fare better long term.

 Beyond rendering and frame rates, a sense of agency is what players remember.
 Designers who respect that agency will lead the medium forward.